 We expect to pay a cash dividend of \$0.03 per share of common stock, commencing after the end of the first quarter in which we conduct operations as Quanex Building Products Corporation.
 We expect to continue to pay quarterly cash dividends thereafter.

-Payment of future cash dividends will be at the discretion of our board of directors in accordance with applicable law after taking into account various factors, including our financial condition, operating results, current and anticipated cash needs, plans for expansion, contractual restrictions with respect to the payment of dividends and any then-existing stock repurchase program.
+Relationship between Quanex Building Products Corporation, Quanex Building Products LLC and Quanex Corporation after the distribution Payment of future cash dividends will be at the discretion of our board of directors in accordance with applicable law after taking into account various factors, including our financial condition, operating results, current and anticipated cash needs, plans for expansion, contractual restrictions with respect to the payment of dividends and any then-existing stock repurchase program.
 See "Dividend Policy."